kernt/ansible-role-zerotierone/README.md

 # ansible-role-zerotierone

-Ansible role for ZerTier One Vpn
+Ansible role for ZeroTier One Vpn

 Role Variables